Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Results

-We added Gaussian noise of varying magnitudes to the weight matrix connecting the topographic and classification layers.
-The intervention showed that WS training resulted in a more robust representational geometry than AS or control models, as evidenced by two indicators.
+\paragraph{Robustness of representational geometry.} We added Gaussian noise of varying magnitudes to the weight matrix connecting the topographic and classification layers and evaluated the resulting representation by constructing a representational similarity matrix (RSM) from the class-weight vectors.
+The intervention showed that WS training resulted in a more robust representational geometry than for AS and control models (see Figure~\ref{fig:robweight}).
 First, the second-order similarity between the baseline and perturbed RSMs was consistently higher for WS models, for both MNIST and CIFAR-10.
-As shown in Figure~\ref{fig:robweight}, WS models, particularly when trained with larger $\lambda$, were consistently top-ranked, showing less degradation in representational geometry.
+WS models, particularly when trained with larger $\lambda$, were consistently top-ranked, showing less degradation in representational geometry.
 The control models showed the least robustness.

-Robustness was also shown in the accuracy drop statistics: for MNIST, WS models showed a relatively small drop of 5--10\%, but AS models showed larger drops of 10--20\%.
-A similar pattern was observed for CIFAR-10, where the accuracy drop for AS was, on average, twice that of WS.
-In both datasets, WS outperformed the control condition as well.
-These results suggest that WS training stabilizes internal representations under perturbation, which also leads to better preserving classification performance.
+Robustness of representation was also evident in the accuracy drop statistics: for MNIST, WS models showed a relatively small drop of 0--5\%, but AS models showed larger drops of 10--30\%.
+A similar pattern was observed for CIFAR-10, where the accuracy drop for AS was, on average, more than twice that of WS.
+In both datasets, WS outperformed the control models as well.
+These results suggest that WS training stabilizes representations under perturbation, which in turn also better maintain classification performance.

-\paragraph{Robustness to image noise} Figure \ref{fig:noise_acc} shows the impact of noise on classification accuracy, for different levels of noise and levels of $\lambda$.
-All graphs show baseline-normalized activity.
-Panels in the figure show the impact of white noise, pink noise and salt-and-pepper noise, respectively.
-In both datasets, accuracy degraded as the noise level increased.
-In MNIST, the WS models were generally more robust than the AS models across most of the noise levels and the strength of the spatial constraints.
-In CIFAR-10, the WS models only demonstrated increased robustness for higher noise levels, but were otherwise on par with AS.
-Among the three types of noises, salt-and-pepper noise showed the largest gap between the WS and AS.
-In case of very high spatial constraint ($\lambda = 3$), the WS models either approximated or even surpassed the performance of the control non-topographic models.